 Challenge number Detail of challenge 1 The attainment of disadvantaged learners at the end of KS2 in Reading, Writing and Maths (R, W, M) is below that of their peers.
 Attainment at KS2 in (R, W, M) was based in 2021 on TA data - with no official national data FFT comparison was used.
 Autumn 2022 review More disadvantaged learners attaining Greater Depth Standard in Maths and Writing at KS2.
+Autumn 2023 review The difference is diminishing and in Maths there is no evident gap.
 2 The attainment of disadvantaged learners across the curriculum does vary in year groups and curriculum areas.
 Autumn Review 2022 There is a significant gap between disadvantaged learners and non disadvantaged learners in reading at Key stage 3, particularly at the greater depth standard.
 Using TA data from Summer 2022 there is still a significant difference between the attainment in reading of the disadvantaged students compared to non disadvantaged.
+Autumn Review 2023 The attainment of disadvantaged learners is improving and the gap in attainment is closing or has closed between disadvantaged learners and not disadvantaged learners.
 3 Our attendance for FSM6 is above National figures both KS2 and KS3 and a very small gap between KS2 FSM6 and not FSM6.
 There is a greater gap between FSM6 attendance at KS3 compared to not FSM6.
-Our current attendance data for Years 7 and 7 from FFT (2021-2022) indicates that attendance among FSM6 was 89.7% (National 84.9%) Not FSM6 93.4% (National 91.3%) 4 The attendance to extra curriculum activities ran after school (summer 2021) was lower than expected across the school with only 34 % of disadvantaged students attending an extra curriculum activity.
-Non disadvantaged students attendance was also low with only 35% of non-disadvantaged students attending an extra curriculum activity Autumn review 2022 The attendance to extra curriculum activities had excellent uptake across the whole school.
+Autumn Review 2022 Our current attendance data for Years 7 and 8 from FFT (2021-2022) indicates that attendance among FSM6 was 89.7% (National 84.9%) Not FSM6 93.4% (National 91.3%) Autumn Review 2023 Our current attendance data for Years 7 and 8 from FFT (2022-2023) is improving it indicates that attendance among FSM6 was 90.6% (National 85.3%) Not FSM6 93.5% (National 92.6%) 4 The attendance to extra curriculum activities ran after school (summer 2021) was lower than expected across the school with only 34 % of disadvantaged students attending an extra curriculum activity.
+Non disadvantaged students attendance was also low with only 35% of non- disadvantaged students attending an extra curriculum activity Autumn review 2022 The attendance to extra curriculum activities had excellent uptake across the whole school.
 Funding was used to pay for sports coaches to run afterschool clubs these were a great success.
 The uptake of children attending/ completing at least 1 additional activity was 90% for disadvantaged students.
 Compared to 92% non disadvantaged.
+Autumn review 2023 The attendance for children to attended an extra curricular club regularly improved 80 % of disadvantaged children regularly attended a club.
+70% of non disadvantaged children regularly attended a club.
 5 Assessments, observations and discussion with pupils indicate that disadvantaged pupils generally have lower levels of self confidence and feel they are not often praised.
 They often do not feel like they are provided with feedback and praise during lessons.
 They do however feel like they contribute to lessons by answering questions and discussions.
 6 Our assessments and observations indicate that the education and well- being of many of our disadvantaged pupils have been impacted by par- tial school closures.
 These findings are supported by national studies.
 If students are emotionally ill prepared for learning, learning can not be as effective.
 7 The Income Deprivation Affecting Children Index (IDACI) shows that the school's catchment is amongst 20% most deprived areas in the country; this is also the case for the Index of Multiple Deprivation (IMD).
 Due to this information there may well be an under identification of disadvantaged learners within the school community.